R 031330Z MAR 23

 *Denotes minimum clearance required at site.
+Certain spaces, use cases, and datasets may require U.S. SECRET clearance or higher.
 Those with higher level clearances and SAP read-ins are encouraged to apply.

 4. Who may apply: This event is open to all US Citizens.
 Active Duty and Reserve Marines, DoD Civilian and Contractor Employees with a background in engineering, data science, data visualization and user experience development, data networking, and software development are encouraged to apply.
-Applications can be submitted at (CAC required): https:(slash)(slash)gain.apps.dso.mil/daf/bravo-application/application Application deadline is 22 JUN 22.
+Applications can be submitted at: https:(slash)(slash)bravo.il2.afwerx.dso.milgain.apps/.
+Applications will be accepted until 19 March 2023.

 5. Roles: There are three participant classifications: